-- Comfy and Cozy: The combination of creamy and cheesy sauce, tender green beans, bacon and crispy fried onions creates a satisfying, comforting dish.
-It’s perfect for any occasion, but especially the holidays!
+- Flavorful: The combination of creamy, cheesy sauce, tender green beans and bites of salty bacon creates a comforting dish.
+The crispy fried onions on top make it perfect for any occasion, but especially the holidays!

-- Make Ahead: You can prep this dish a day or two before, making it great for the holidays!
+- Easy: This cheesy green bean casserole whips up quickly and can be prepped ahead of time!
 Just pull it out of the fridge and pop it into the oven before your guests arrive.

 What You’ll Need

-So just what goes into this easy casserole recipe?
+What goes into this easy, cheesy green bean casserole recipe?
 Let’s take a closer look at those ingredients.
-Scroll to the bottom of this post for the ingredient amounts and directions listed in the printable recipe card.
+Check the recipe card at the bottom of the post for exact amounts.

-- Green Beans: Fresh green beans, with the ends trimmed.
+- Green Beans: Choose the freshest green beans, with the ends trimmed.

 - Salt and Pepper